History of Brighton: 12th century

 Brighton had probably acquired a town-like status by the 12th century, although it would not have had the facilities of longer established Sussex boroughs such as Lewes or Steyning.

 Established by the monks at the mother church of St Pancras Priory, Lewes between 1120 and 1147, St Bartholomew's Priory stood on the site of the present town hall.
 The consonant structure of the placename Brighthelmston (i.e. B-R-T-L-M) may have suggested the dedication of the priory to St Bartholomew.
 This small dispatchment of Cluniacs established the monastery submitting themselves to a regular life under the Rule of St Benedict..
 The 12th-century font in Brighton's old parish church of St Nicholas is described by Pevsner as "the best piece of Norman carving in Sussex".
 The font suggests that St Nicholas Church was also originally built in the 12th century, although the current structure dates mainly from the 13th century.
 The church was also held by Lewes Priory.

-Two elm trees in the grounds of Preston Manor are the oldest English elms in the world.
-They are thought to be c.850 years old, which would date their origin to the mid 12th century.